gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 on the sky."

 "*La*, just get us to the tunnels," Razi said gently.
 "We'll do the rest.
-And Thomas---go south.
+And Thomas—go south.
 Go and see her.
 Maybe there is something she can do."

 "Go and beg a favor from the great Lady Kembe?"
 Thomas spat over the